toucansites/website/contents/docs/[05]templates/[03]views/index.md

 footer: "© 2024 My Website"
 ```

-After rendering, the final output is:
+After rendering, the final HTML would be:

 ```html
 <!DOCTYPE html>